IOS 15: Photos

 The Photos app can now manually set the time, date, and location of a photo.
 The app also allows the user to view information about the photo such as the camera used to take the photo and the photo's file size.
-In the Photos app, the user can now look up places that are inside images, however, this feature only works on the Apple A12 chip or later.
+In the Photos app, the user can now look up places that are inside images; however, this feature only works on the Apple A12 chip or later.

 Camera

 Improved panoramic shooting mode on iPhone 12 and above: less geometric distortion in panoramic shots with elongated fields of view, noise and banding reduction that are formed in the image due to changes in brightness and contrast when moving the camera from side to side, a less blurry and clearer image even when capturing moving subjects within the panorama.

 Safari

 Safari was completely redesigned, moving the tab bar and address bar to the bottom of the screen, but there is an option to keep the legacy layout.
 It now has tab groups, allowing users to organize tabs and share entire groups of tabs.
 The user can now use a pull to refresh gesture to refresh a webpage.
 Browser extensions are available for the first time in Safari for iOS; they are the same extensions available in Safari for the Mac.
 Safari will automatically upgrade HTTP URLs to HTTPS if compatible.
-The WebM audio codec is supported.
+The WebM video container is supported.

 Safari opens with a new start page; it is possible to have a custom page on startup that contains sections including favorites, most frequently visited sites, Siri suggestions, etc.

 App Clips more discoverable: it is possible to show a full-screen preview of the app clip in Safari.